 * Lower Mississippi River Restoration

 Southeast Aquatic Resources Partnership (www.southeastaquatics.net) focuses on issues concerning management of threatened aquatic resources in the region (34 percent of fish species and 90 percent of native mussel species in the southeastern U.S. are designated as endangered, threatened, or of special concern).
-SARP was founded for purposes of being a catalyst and partnering with others to protect, conserve, and restore aquatic resources and habitats in 14 states.
+SARP was founded to be a catalyst and partners with others to protect, conserve, and restore aquatic resources and habitats in 14 states.

-Southeastern Partnership for Forests and Water (southeasternpartnership.org) is a collaborative effort to enhance forested watershed protection that benefits public water and local economies in the southeastern U.S. This project is jointly funded by the US Endowment for Forestry and Communities and by the US Forest Service.
+Southeastern Partnership for Forests and Water (southeasternpartnership.org) is a collaborative effort to enhance forested watershed protection that benefits public water and local economies in the southeastern U.S. Its mission is to ensure healthy southeastern forested watersheds that provide safe, reliable drinking water through strong partnerships, collaboration, funding, and action.
+This project is jointly funded by the US Endowment for Forestry and Communities and by the US Forest Service.
 Goals include developing cooperative relationships among state and local agencies, forestry and conservation organizations, and other river and watershed protection associations to design pilot projects and funding to implement creative protection strategies in high priority watersheds.

 US Endowment for Forestry and Communities (www.usendowment.org ) is a nonprofit, private organization based in Greenville, SC, dedicated to advancing the health, sustainability, and vitality of the nation's working forests and forest-reliant communities.
 The Endowment maintains the National Conservation Easement Database (www.conservationeasement.us )--a comprehensive overview of nearly 120,000 easements covering over 30 million acres nationwide.

 Waterkeeper Alliance (www.waterkeeper.org ) is a worldwide alliance of over 240 affiliate local waterkeeper organizations (sometimes known as riverkeepers or baykeepers), including more than 50 in the southern U.S. The Alliance is dedicated to protecting water quality through science, community organizing, and legal defense.